 The fastest way to lose out on serious untapped revenue is by keeping a storefront that is as sparse as an arid tundra.
 Retailers might as well scatter money all over the floor in the hopes that it turns into profit all by itself.

-After all, an empty front porch will not help you clear those bottom shelf stocks.
-Populate your front porch with effective product displays to grab shoppers attention and improve impulse sales.
+After all, an empty front porch will not help you clear those bottom-shelf stocks.
+Populate your front porch with effective product displays to grab shoppers’ attention and improve impulse sales.

 The only thing that is possibly worse than a sparse front porch is one that obscures your store’s windows and showcases.
-Add in some poorly labelled and organized product and customers will be left with nothing but unappealing goods and the store signage to match.
+Add in some poorly labeled and organized product and customers will be left with nothing but unappealing goods and the store signage to match.